Despite being the most commonly used estate planning tool, wills have several drawbacks.

 Do you want to leave a legacy for a cause or organization near and dear to your heart?
 A charitable trust allows philanthropists to transfer assets to their favorite organizations while reducing their estate’s tax liability.

 Although grandchildren are the most common beneficiaries of generation-skipping trusts, you can also choose generation-skipping trusts to transfer assets to a nephew or mentee.
-The beneficiary can be anyone at least 37.5 years younger than you, provided they aren’t a spouse or ex-spouse.
+The beneficiary can be anyone at least 37.5 years younger than you, provided they aren’t a surviving spouse or ex-spouse.

 Special needs planning also entails developing a comprehensive care plan for your loved one.
 Our experienced and compassionate special needs planning attorney can walk you through the process.